statecharts/statecharts.github.io/fizzbuzz-actions-guards.md

 }
 ```

-For now it doesn't do much, it remains in the _digit_ state constantly re-[entering](glossary/entry.html){:.glossary} it.
-When it re-enters the state, it invokes the digit state's entry [action](glossary/action.html){:.glossary}.
-We need to look for those actions and execute whatever the statechart tells us to do.

 We'll set up a little dictionary of actions, corresponding to the actions mentioned in the statechart.
-For now all we have is `print_digit`.
+At the moment, all we need is `print_digit`.

-**Side effects are executed after every state `transition()`.**{:.caption}
+**Any side effects should be executed after every `transition()`.**{:.caption}
 ``` javascript
 const actions = {
   print_digit: (i) => console.log(i)